thinkful-ei-gecko/Smiti-Leon-new-spaced-repetition-client/README.md

 ## Summary

-[Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition)? is technique that helps a user learn a language using thespaced-repetition algorithm which is proven to increase the rate of learning dramatically.
-El Instrumento is an application contains beginnings to learning the Spanish language, starting with the English/Spanish translations of common musical instruments.
+El Instrumento is an application that helps a user learn a language using the [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) algorithm which is proven to increase the rate of learning dramatically.
+This version contains beginnings to learning the Spanish language, starting with the English/Spanish translations of common musical instruments.

 ## Tech